 ANNUALLY, 15000 TONS OF WASTE PET BOTTLES ARE PRODUCED IN NEPAL OUT OF WHICH ONLY 12000 TONS OF WASTE PET BOTTLES ARE RECOLLECTED AND 10000 TONS OF THEM ARE EXPORTED ILLEGALLY.

-With the issue of plastic pollution taking center stage as a highly sensitive challenge for the environment, even the smallest efforts to refrain plastic from entering the landfill can be huge help for the environment and the community.
-Amid the challenges, the environmental impact of PET (Polyethylene Terephthalate) bottles are favorable in comparison to glass and aluminium.
-Its phenomenal capacity-to-weight makes it the best quality recyclable plastics with low carbon footprint.
+Plastic pollution is one of the leading sources of environmental pollution, which causes a great challenge in maintaining a more sustainable environment.
+Amidst the challenges, even the smallest efforts to refrain plastic from entering the landfill can be a huge help for the environment and the community.
+Although there are a lot of challenges in plastic issues the environmental impact of PET (Polyethylene Terephthalate) bottles and its phenomenal capacity-to-weight makes it the best quality recyclable plastics with a low carbon footprint.

 SOCIO- ECONOMIC PROGRESS OF OUR WASTE WORKERS AND OTHER STAKEHOLDERS IS OUR TOP PRIORITY